Acquisition Server

 AcquisitionServer_DefaultDriver = Generic Raw Telnet Reader

-If you don’t specify any driver that way, the driver presented upon startup is the latest used during previous execution.
+If you don’t specify any driver that way, the driver presented upon startup is the latest used during the previous run.

 Connection Settings

 In order to use a driver, connection details should be set so that the server communicates with connected OpenViBE applications as desired.
 The port to which to send data can be changed under ‘Connection Port‘ (e.g. 1024 is a standard default setting).
 An OpenViBE application will then have to fetch data from this port once an experiment is started.
 Also, the size of the buffers sent to connected applications may be configured under ‘Sample count per sent block‘.
 This defines how many samples should be sent per acquired channel in a single buffer.
 Valid values are powers-of-two and 32 is the default.
-The duration or ‘epoch’ of a buffer depends on the sampling frequency, which may be set in the Driver Properties dialog (see Driver Properties)
+The duration of a buffer depends on the sampling frequency, which may be set in the Driver Properties dialog (see Driver Properties).
+The receiving applications can later convert the data to new buffer sizes (the buffers are usually called epochs if they have been segmented from the signal stream using specific rules).

 Driver Properties

 Once a driver is selected from the drop-down list and before it can be used, its settings should be configured appropriately.
 Settings provide information about the experiment being conducted and the subject undergoing the experiment.
+Additionally, these settings include configurable device parameters.
 The ‘Driver Properties’ button opens up the settings dialog of the currently selected driver.
-It displays settings that can’t be retrieved from the hardware and that have to be filled in by the user.
+It displays settings that are available for the hardware and that can be changed by the user.
 They may vary between drivers.
 For example, the Generic Oscillator settings include information about the subject (identifier, age, gender) and the experiment (number of channels to be acquired, sampling frequency, channel names).
+Some hardware may also provide different operating modes, such as the impedance checking mode.
+If available, this can be selected in the driver properties.

 Changing the channel names can be done easily, by specifying a label for each channel index.
 The possible labels must be chosen in a list that includes all the extended 10-20 system labels.The list can then be saved in a file for later use.
 The format of the file produced is very simple : a text file with one name per line.